Garage Door Maintenance for Ottawa Winters: Essential Tips

 Weather Seals

 Check the bottom seal and side seals for cracks or gaps.
 Worn seals let in cold, snow, and pests.
-Replacing a bottom seal and retainer is typically $250–$350.
+Replacing a bottom seal is often a quick, affordable fix ($150–$200).
 We can do it same-day across Ottawa.

 Tracks and Rollers